Board & Officer Alumnae

 Michele L. Perrin

-Michele L. Perrin graduated from California Polytechnic State University, San Luis Obispo, obtaining a Bachelor’s degree in History in 2007.
+Michele Perrin is a paralegal with the law firm O'Leary Wallace LLP, where she assists the founding partners with estate planning, probate, and estate and trust administration.
+She graduated from California Polytechnic State University, San Luis Obispo, with a Bachelor’s degree in History in 2007.
 She obtained her Masters degree in Modern European History from the University of California, Santa Cruz in 2010.
 Michele began her legal career with Duggan Smith & Heath LLP in 2010, and completed her paralegal course work though the University of California, Santa Cruz extension program in 2011.
-Michele joined the law firm Adamski Moroski Madden Cumberland & Green LLP in 2015, and assists an equity partner in real estate transactions and probate and estate law.
-She was the Editor-in-Chief of Ms. JD from 2012-2017.
+Michele joined the law firm Adamski Moroski Madden Cumberland & Green LLP in 2015.
+Michele served as the Editor-in-Chief of Ms. JD from 2012-2017.
+Michele lives in Santa Margarita with her husband, Kyle, and their daughter, Taylor.
+She enjoys running and hiking with her two labs (Kali and Cooper), traveling, and wine.

 Keisha N. Stanford